Top 12 things to do in Plaka and Monastiraki with Kids

 Cool off with ice cream

-The best place to enjoy a cool artisan gelato is at Hans and Gretel on Adrianou Street in Monastiraki.
-A true fairytale experience, this candy stores offers countless types of handmade caramels and candies, 9 slush flavours, cotton candy, waffles and more.
-Let your kids choose the most colourful sweets and take a selfie photo with the sweet witch Emily and the well-groomed Hans & Gretel staff in fairy dresses.
+The best place to enjoy a cool artisan gelato is at Hans & Gretel on Adrianou Street in Monastiraki.
+A true fairytale experience, this candy store offers countless types of handmade caramels and candies, 9 slush flavors, cotton candy, waffles, and more.
+Let your kids choose the most colorful sweets and take a selfie photo with the sweet witch Emily and the well-groomed Hans & Gretel staff in fairy dresses.

-Right of Monasteraki square is the recently opened Museum of Illusions.
+Right of Monastiraki square is the recently opened Museum of Illusions.
 This small but unique museum is entertaining for the whole family.
-In the playroom of the museum, kids can tricker their brain with quality games and brain teasers such as puzzles, impossible knots, tricks and mathematical games as well as other educational concepts.
+In the playroom of the museum, kids can tricker their brains with quality games and brain teasers such as puzzles, impossible knots, tricks, and mathematical games as well as other educational concepts.
 The several rooms with illusions are great fun and perfect for some Instagram photos.
 Imagine shrinking your kids or walking upside down!

 The Hellenic Children’s Museum

-If you are traveling with older children, take them to the escape rooms at Mindtrap Monasteraki located in a beautiful building on Mitropoleos street.
+If you are traveling with older children, take them to the escape rooms at Mindtrap Monastiraki located in a beautiful building on Mitropoleos Street.
 The many game rooms take 2 to 6 players and have intriguing names such as El Patron and Da Vinci Code.
 Can your kids escape on time?!